OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - **[SQL Cipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/ "SQL Cipher")** - SQLCipher is an open source extension to SQLite that provides transparent 256-bit AES encryption of database files.
 - **[Secure Preferences](https://github.com/scottyab/secure-preferences "Secure Preferences")** - Android Shared preference wrapper than encrypts the keys and values of Shared Preferences.

-> Please keep in mind that as long as the key is not stored in the KeyStore, it is always possible to easily retrieve the key on a rooted device and the decrypt the values you are trying to protect.
+> Please keep in mind that as long as the key is not stored in the KeyStore, it is always possible to easily retrieve the key on a rooted device and then decrypt the values you are trying to protect.

 #### Dynamic Analysis